Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

-NOTE: Military member must be at an UNCLASSIFIED location.
+Note: The military member must be at an unclassified location.

 Personal and Family Readiness One-On-One Brief

 Important for all single and married personnel, please make an appointment with the Readiness staff prior to your TDY, deployment or remote assignment.
 We will discuss important readiness issues such as Powers of Attorney, wills, medical information and other factors affecting your deployment and mission readiness.
 This 30-minute brief is most effective if spouses attend so we have the opportunity to present them with all of the information about morale programs the Airman & Family Readiness Center has to offer during your absence.

 The Airman & Family Readiness Center has computers with e-mail capability available during regular duty hours, Mon - Fri, 7:30 a.m. to 4:30 p.m.
 You can set up your own e-mail account to send/receive messages to stay "connected" to your loved ones.
 No appointment is necessary.